 Taking good care of your knee is essential to preserving mobility in your later years.
 A chiropractor in Singapore would recommend:

-- Maintaining a healthy weight to decrease the amount of pressure borne by the knee, thus reducing risk of wear-and-tear
+- Maintaining a healthy weight decreases the amount of pressure borne by the knee, thus reducing the risk of wear-and-tear

 - Strengthening your quads and glutes to increase muscle support for the knee